 In dual-field mode, the offset in right ascension and declination in milliarcseconds of the science target relative to the fringe-tracking object has to be provided with the keywords SEQ.INS.SOBJ.X and SEQ.INS.SOBJ.Y, i.e. the coordinates of the FT source are the reference.
-As a result, these coordinates also need to be filled out in the "target" tab of the OB (i.e. the TEL.TARG keywords).
-The binary separation should be accurate to better than 100 mas.
+As a result, the FT coordinates need to be filled out in the "target" tab of the OB (i.e. the TEL.TARG keywords).
+The binary separation should be as accurate as possible, at least accurate to within 100 mas.
 If the separation is poorly known the differential delay lines will not preset correctly and the fringes in the science channel will not necessarily be close to 0 OPD.
 Also, the time to fringe search might increase significantly, i.e. the observing efficiency could be reduced.
 See also Sect.
 2.2.2 for the definition of the FT, SC and Coudé guide objects.